Money transfer..new Technic for electronic money make no corruption or Money Laundering ?

 [5] Id.

 [6] Brian Murphy and William Branigin, Iceland’s premier offers to step down, Wash.
 Post, Apr.
 6, 2016, at A1, col. 1.
 See also Steven Erlanger, ‘Panama Papers’ Put Scrutiny on Iceland Leader’s Offshore Holding, N.Y.
 Times, Apr.
-5, 2016, at A10, col. 1.
+5, 2016, at A10, col. 1.[7]
+International Consortium of Investigative Journalists, Giant Leak of Offshore Financial Records Exposes Global Array of Crime and Corruption, supra.
+Michael Birnbaum, Kremlin denies Putin is linked to alleged secret bank accounts, Wash.
+Post, Apr.
+5, 2016, at A7, col. 1.

-[8] International Consortium of Investigative Journalists, Giant Leak of Offshore Financial Records Exposes Global Array of Crime and Corruptionsupra.
+[8] International Consortium of Investigative Journalists, Giant Leak of Offshore Financial Records Exposes Global Array of Crime and Corruption, supra.

 [9] Id.